-- 20.1 The Director of Finance is responsible for promoting and maintaining the same high standards of financial administration in wholly owned companies and partnerships that apply throughout the Council, or advising the Cabinet where he/she is aware that arrangements within a partnership are in conflict or are uncertain compared with the practices adopted by the Council. - 20.2 The Director of Finance must ensure that the accounting arrangements to be adopted relating to wholly owned companies, partnerships and joint ventures are satisfactory, and must: - (a) consider the overall corporate governance arrangements and legal issues when arranging contracts with the wholly owned company/partner/joint venture or associated organisation; - (b) ensure that the risks have been fully appraised before agreements are entered into with the wholly owned company/partner/joint venture or associated organisation; - (c) approve the appointment of the external auditor; - (d) arrange for the accounts to be prepared by an appropriate professional; - (e) agree the financial ledger to be used by the organisation. - 20.3 Heads of Service must ensure that in all grant agreements, contribution to partnerships and where appropriate in agreed contracts for the supply of works, goods and services, the Director of Finance has access to the accounts, records and all other documentation, and is entitled to seek explanations from Officers of the funded organisation regarding the deployment of the Council's funding payment.
+- 20.1 The Director of Finance is responsible for promotingoversight of and maintaining the same high standards of financial administration in wholly owned companies and partnerships that apply throughout the Council, or advising the Cabinet/ Audit Committee or Scrutiny Board where he/she is aware that arrangements within a partnership are in conflict or are unclearcertain compared with the practices adopted by the Council. - 20.2 The Director of Finance must ensure that the accounting arrangements to be adopted relating to wholly owned companies, partnerships and joint ventures are satisfactory, and must: - (a) consider the overall corporate governance arrangements and legal issues when arranging contracts with the wholly owned company/partner/joint venture or associated organisation; - (b) ensure that the risks have been fully appraised before agreements are entered into with the wholly owned company/partner/joint venture or associated organisation; - (c) approve the appointment of the external auditor; - (d) arrange for the accounts to be prepared by an appropriate professional; - (e) agree the financial ledger to be used by the organisation. - (e)(f) Approve the Scrutiny arrangements for grant programmes in line with Central Government guidance including compliance with government procurement requirements. - 20.3 Heads of ServiceSenior Officers must ensure that in all grant agreements, contribution to partnerships and where appropriate in agreed contracts for the supply of works, goods and services, the Director of Finance has access to the accounts, records and all other documentation, and is entitled to seek explanations from Officers of the funded organisation regarding the deployment of the Council's funding payment.